 - Choose the two colours that will make up your gradient.
-For my example, I chose a clear purple and a solid yellow.
+For my example, I chose a transparent mauve and a solid yellow.

 - Define the options of your gradient: linear or radial.
-Then define the start and end position.
-This will have an impact on the gradient design.
+Then set the start and end position.
+This will have an impact on the design of the gradient.

 - Don't forget to check the "title background image" option.
-This places the gradient above the background image (as explained in the video).
+This will place the gradient above the background image (as explained in the video).

-Finally, you will need to add some CSS to get a parallax effect on your image with an overlay gradient:
+Finally, you will need to add some CSS to get a parallax effect on your image with a gradient overlay:

 - Still in the section settings, go to the Advanced tab